7digital/7digital-Android-SDK/README.md

 5. Alternatively, a compiled .aar or .jar is available in the Releases tab.

-**Please note:** The 7digital Android SDK depends on a modified version of Volley which can be found at [7digital-Android-SDK/libs/volley-1.0.0.aar](libs/)
+**Note:** The 7digital Android SDK depends on a modified version of Volley which can be found at [7digital-Android-SDK/libs/volley-1.0.0.aar](libs/)

 Volley will also need to be added as a dependency (a module) in your app.
 The SDK is already setup to compile this file using a flatDir maven repository.